vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

 Filesystem support
 ==================

-fs-verity is currently supported by the ext4 and f2fs filesystems.
-The CONFIG_FS_VERITY kconfig option must be enabled to use fs-verity on either filesystem.
+fs-verity is supported by several filesystems, described below.
+The CONFIG_FS_VERITY kconfig option must be enabled to use fs-verity on any of these filesystems.

 ``include/linux/fsverity.h`` declares the interface between the ``fs/verity/`` support layer and filesystems.
 Briefly, filesystems